Campers should be centrally involved in packing.

 EACH and EVERY item should be labeled with first and last name, or the first initial of the first name and the full last name.
 Every shoe, flashlight, tennis racquet, and towel.
 Every water bottle, daypack, pillowcase, and baseball cap.
 Everything!
 Name tags are best; permanent marker is fine but write clearly.
 (If you order early from the Camp Spot, they will put nametags in for you!)
 Color nail polish is handy for labeling things like flashlights.
 Local charities will benefit from unlabeled lost and found items.

-Optional items that ARE allowed (remember to label!)
+Optional items that ARE allowed (and remember to label!):